hrntsm/HoaryFox/README.md

 ## How to use

-Input file path you want to modeling and output some STB tag data(StbClumn, StbGirder, StbPost, StbBeam, StbBrace, StbSlab).
+Input st-bridge file path, output some its tag data(StbColumn, StbGirder, StbPost, StbBeam, StbBrace, StbSlab).

-It supports version 1.x, but version 2.x is supported.
+It supports version 1.x, version 2.x is not supported.
-If you need more infomation, refer to below youtube movie or send direct messege to my twitter account.
+If you need more information, send direct message to my twitter account.
-<iframe width="560" height="315" src="https://www.youtube.com/embed/zxkE5YmaUKk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## What is ST-Bridge